centminmod/upcloud-terraform/readme.md

 * The user data scripted section is configured the way it is as in that environment the `$HOME` variable for root user ends up as `/` while in a normal SSH terminal session `$HOME` is `/root`.
 This difference seems to break any scripting which relies of `$HOME` variables.
 The `RANDFILE` is for `openssl` binary operations to work properly if you use scripts which run `openssl` binary.
 * Change the default `remote-exec` script path from running at `/tmp` in case server has noexec set on `/tmp`.
 So set in `connection` block `script_path = "/home/tftmp/terraform_%RAND%.sh"`(https://www.terraform.io/language/resources/provisioners/connection)

+**Notes:**

-**Note:** looks like for AlmaLinux 9 and Rocky Linux 9, they are using `cloud-init` templates and need to have enabled otherwise, you'd get an error like:
+1. looks like for AlmaLinux 9 and Rocky Linux 9, they are using `cloud-init` templates and need to have enabled otherwise, you'd get an error like:

 ```
 ╷